Updated: 5 days ago

 We go our separate ways – She goes to visit her mother and I go on vacation – we spend this time apart, not supporting each other in any way and staying true to ourselves.

-Solution 3 is a model of “No Deal” – Both myself and my partner probably can do it and go our separate ways on this, because we are both strong, independent individuals that have needs, but is this the right way to work together as a team?
+Solution 3 is a model of “No Deal” – two strong sides of a relationship can probably agree there is nothing to agree on, go their separate ways, but is this the right way to work together as a team?

 In any of these cases, is 1+1 = 3 or 1.5?
 Answer is obvious.

-What other way is there?
+So....
 Is there a way where we can both get what we want without making sacrifices?
-Is there a way that is consciously superior, that goes past the intellect and actually takes into account emotions, energy and true love, where both sides win?
+Is there a way that is consciously superior, that goes past the intellect and actually takes into account emotions, life energy and true love?
+A way in which both sides win?

 This situation is dependent on BOTH sides.
 Both sides need to be at a consciously sufficient level that allows them to see past their own petty needs while remembering their core values, as well as wanting to give to the whole so it can grow and flourish together.